Please click on the image to see the full PDF of the 2020-21 Annual report:

 Respected elder Alfred Joseph freely shares his story, and along the journey you get a sneak peek into the daily life of ʔakxam̓is q̓api qapsin, All Living Things.
 Attending the St. Eugene’s Residential School from Grade 1 to Grade 7 did not define who Alfred is.
 The time he’s spent in and around ʔamakʔis Ktunaxa while raising cattle, horses, hunting, fishing and guiding is what has defined the self-proclaimed preserver of the Ktunaxa language.
 As a self-taught Knowledge Holder, Alfred generously shares the knowledge that he has painstakingly learned while pursuing his passion for being in the outdoors and in the mountains.
 As the former chief of ʔakisq̓nuk, Alfred explains that the reason he is self-taught is because he has had to fill the loss of the natural transfer of knowledge resulting from his time at the St. Eugene Mission.
 Alfred honours traditional Ktunaxa ways by researching how western science… Read more

-Please click on the image to see the full PDF of the Annual Report:
+Please click on the image to see the full PDF of the 2020-21 Annual report: Please click on the image to see the full PDF of the 2019-20 Annual Report:

 Annual report 2019-20 for Bringing the Salmon Home: The Columbia River Salmon Reintroduction Initiative